wearewondrous/views_block_overrides/README.md

 ## Configuration

-Module ships with a simple configuration UI which allows you to create, edit and delete entity browsers.
+Create a new block display type *Block overrides* or edit your existing view YAML configuration and change the display type to  `display_plugin: views_block_overrides`

 - Enable ctool_blocks [Chaos tool set](https://drupal.org/project/ctools).
 - Go to views and add a new display, type of "Block overrides" to your view.
-- Check the allow settings for enabling or disabling the custom settings.
+- Check the Block overrides settings for enabling or disabling, reordering the custom block settings.
 - Additional settings can be added by implementing new @BlockSettings plugins

 ## Things you can do

+FYI, most of the features listed were tested with paragraph + block_field only (TODO: test the block settings page from the block layouts)

-- enable or disable the `block settings` form the Views display > Allow Settings
+- enable or disable, also sort the `block settings` form the Views display > Block Overrides > Settings
+- sorting the `block settings` will change the order of the form inputs on the block settings
 - configure the `block settings` on the view under Views display > Block settigs, e.g. Entity Reference
 - add `block settings` per block instance, see the additinal inputs on the block setting page or on the node edit page via [Block field](https://drupal.org/project/block_field) widget
 - use the ContextualFilter block settings option to override the contextual filters